 Do it yourself!
 Waterproofing leather shoes with home remedies

-Shoe leather is a natural material with a characteristic porous structure of fibers.
-While this allows you to maintain the breathability on hot days, moisture and autumn blush make this feature a bit problematic.
-If you want to keep your feet dry, consider impregnating leather shoes.
+Shoe leather is a natural material with a characteristic, porous fiber structure.
+Although this allows for breathability on hot days, humidity and autumn fluff make this feature a bit problematic.
+If you want to keep your feet dry, consider waterproofing your leather shoes.
 We know reliable home methods!

 Looking great for a long time?
 It's possible!

-Impregnating your shoes is one of the easiest ways to properly care for them and keep them looking great for a long time.
+Waterproofing your shoes is one of the easiest ways to take proper care of them and keep them looking great for a long time.
 Wondering what this is all about?
-It's easy!
+It's simple!

-Impregnation consists in protecting various materials with special solutions and substances.
-Impregnating agents serve to change the properties of the material that is subjected to this process and have many applications.
-Impregnation can be carried out on wood, fabrics, paper, and finally leather, from which, among others, shoes.
+Impregnation involves protecting various materials using special solutions and substances.
+Impregnating agents are used to change the properties of the material that is subjected to this process and have many applications.
+Impregnation can be performed on wood, fabrics, paper, and finally leather, from which, among others, the following are made: Shoes.

 Why are leather shoes impregnated?